Russell Simmons, AJ Calloway Sexual Assault Story Allegedly Killed By MSNBC, Per ‘Hollywood Reporter’

 — Sil Lai Abrams (@Sil_Lai) June 14, 2018

-When The Hollywood Reporter asked about Abrams’ segment, a network spokesman said that parts of it did not meet the network’s standards.
+When the Hollywood Reporter asked about Abrams’ segment, a network spokesman said that parts of it did not meet the network’s standards.

 “When MSNBC pursues any investigative story, our mission is always to be as thorough as we can, to scrutinize sources and corroborate information before we report.
 Anything else falls short of our journalistic standards,” the network said via statement.

-“Investigative reports like these take time, and not surprisingly, sometimes journalists get frustrated as well,” added Joy Reid via a statement given to THR.
+“Investigative reports like these take time, and not surprisingly, sometimes journalists get frustrated as well,” added Joy Reid, via a statement given to THR.
 “I inappropriately shared that frustration privately with Sil Lai.
 I completely respect MSNBC’s standards and practices.
 Meticulous research to get the facts right was the only option, especially given the seriousness of the allegations.”

 “They took away my voice,” Abrams told THR about the whole situation.
 “I want people to understand how incredibly challenging this is, with a story like mine that’s highly sourced, with me doing this [advocacy] work in the public arena.
 And I can’t get my story out there?
 If I didn’t have those things, let’s be very clear, no one would know about this today.
 I’m speaking out for all the other women who have been silenced, to let them know it’s not their fault.”